-louse Leader Neighbourhood Principal
+House Leader Neighbourhood Principal

-e use of vehicles by students whilst at school.
-I will ensure that
+have read and understand the policy relating to the policy relating ne use of vehicles by students whilst at school.
+I will ensure that o drive to school.

 My child's name is (Print first and last name)

-The vehicle registration number is
+he vehicle registration number is

 Parent\Guardian Signature Date:

 Student Signature Date: